deephealthproject/eddl/README.md

 Documentation available [here](http://imagelab.ing.unimore.it/eddl/).

 # Python wrapper

-If you are not a big fan of C++, you can always try our [PyEDDL](https://github.com/deephealthproject/pyeddl), a python wrapper for this library.
+If you are not a C++ fan, try [PyEDDL](https://github.com/deephealthproject/pyeddl), a python wrapper for this library.